-- Session Border Controllers (SBCs) from approved Microsoft SBC vendor list
+- Session Border Controllers (SBCs) from an approved Microsoft SBC vendor list

 - SIP trunks from your telecom/voice provider

-The key piece of the Direct Routing infrastructure is the SBCs.
-Depending on your on-staff expertise and/or preference on inhouse vs. outsourced IT, the SBCs can be deployed.
+The key piece of the direct routing infrastructure is the SBCs.
+Depending on your on-staff expertise and/or preference for in-house vs. outsourced IT, the SBCs can be deployed.

 What are the deployment options for Microsoft Teams Direct Routing?

 For organizations that have, or want to start, embracing cloud-based services, the partner-hosted scenario is the correct approach.
-SBCs are hosted within communications cloud – ensuring management, uptime and quality of experience.
+SBCs are hosted within the communications cloud: ensuring management, uptime and quality of experience.

-For organizations that have the in-house expertise and/or prefer to manage voice infrastructure internally, a customer deployed scenario is the best approach.
-SBCs are deployed within the customer environment (data centers) and the management/quality of experience is the responsibility of the internal IT team.
+For organizations that have in-house expertise and/or prefer to manage voice infrastructure internally, a customer deployed scenario is the best approach.
+SBCs are deployed within the customer environment (data centers) and the management and quality of the experience are the responsibility of the internal IT team.